 - Cut into shreds and use in tacos.

-- Add lettuce to sandwiches.
+- Add lettuce to sandwiches or wraps.

 - Use leaves as edible plate "liners" on which to serve other foods.
 For example, serve a scoop of potato salad atop a lettuce liner.

 - Use large, pliable lettuce leaves as a "wrap" or a "cup."
 One way of serving wraps or cups is to place your filling (such as chicken salad — just make sure it isn't too "runny") in the center of a large serving platter and surround it on the outer edge with the lettuce leaves.
 Let people spoon their own filling onto the leaf.
 Then eat on a lettuce "cup" or wrap the lettuce around it for a "wrap."
-For more ideas, search on the Internet for "lettuce wraps."